Best Walk-In Tubs of 2025

 Walk-in tub buyers guide

-Most basic walk-in tub models come with safety features like handrails and low step-in heights, but more expensive models include massage jets, shower wands, heated backs or seats and other therapy features.
-So which is the right walk-in tub for you?
+Most standard walk-in tub models include safety essentials like handrails, low step-in heights and anti-slip surfaces.
+More expensive models include luxury and therapeutic upgrades like massage jets, heated seating, shower wands and other features.
+So which walk-in tub is right for you?

-In this guide, learn how walk-in tubs work, what they cost and how to choose the best walk-in tub model for your particular needs.
+In this guide, we break down how walk-in tubs work, their costs and how to choose the best walk-in tub model for your particular needs.

 Key insights

 Look for a walk-in tub company with a generous warranty and a history of happy customers.
-Also make sure the brand carries the style of bathtub — lay-down, two-person, bariatric, etc. — that suits your home best.
+Also make sure the brand carries the style of bathtub — lay-down, two-person, bariatric, etc. — to fit your needs.

 Jump to insight

-Walk-tubs can be very pricey, but you can get a basic model for around $2,000 to $5,000, not counting installation costs.
+Walk-tubs can be expensive, but basic models start around $2,000 to $5,000 before installation costs.

 Jump to insight

-Although Medicare and Medicaid don’t cover walk-in tubs as of publishing, there is funding available through VA programs, home modification grants and state-run aid.
+Although Medicare and Medicaid don’t typically cover walk-in tubs, you may qualify for financial assistance through VA programs, home modification grants and state-run aid.

 Jump to insight